MII-IS/SE25/doc/guide/UserManual_SE25_V1.0_12-12-2026.md

 3. Press the **Reset** button to return the robot to its predefined **Home position** if needed.

 Manual control is useful for testing individual joint movements, understanding robot behavior, and verifying safety during operation.

----

-### 5.2 Programmed (Automated) Control (DELETE???)

-Automated control allows the robot to follow predefined sequences of poses using the **Path Manager** panel.

-**Steps to execute automated motion:**

-1. Open the **Path Manager** panel in the GUI.
-2. Define one or more target poses for the robot to reach.
-3. Configure the timing, velocity limits, and interpolation settings for each movement.
-4. Press **Execute Path** to start the automated sequence.

 ## 6. Troubleshooting & FAQ